Feeling Stressed? Take Five Deep Breaths.

 “Five deep breaths can help us make more deliberate and thoughtful choices about how we respond to stressful situations,” says Monica Verplank, Certified Lifestyles and Mindfulness Coach.
 “This is one of the important mindfulness practices that you can employ any time, any where, at any age, to help you navigate stressful situations in a more positive and compassionate way.”

 Want to learn more about mindfulness and how it can help you?
-Plan to attend our free Mindfulness seminar on October 18.
-You can learn more and register here.Back to News
+Click here for local resources.Back to News